agrski/agrski.github.io/docs/_drafts/scv2-hodometer.md

 Push-based metrics might seem like an odd thing to tout as a sensible design decision.
 After all, Prometheus, one of the most popular metrics collection solutions, uses a [pull-based model](https://prometheus.io/docs/introduction/overview/) and justifies this briefly in its [FAQ](https://prometheus.io/docs/introduction/faq/#why-do-you-pull-rather-than-push?) and in more depth [in its blog](https://prometheus.io/blog/2016/07/23/pull-does-not-scale-or-does-it/).
 In the case of Hodometer, however, the situation is very different.
-While Prometheus wants to be aware of which services should be active and can employ service discovery, it would likely be very unpopular if an open-source tool were to have, or to need, these things.
+While Prometheus wants to be aware of which services should be active and can employ service discovery, it would likely be very unpopular if an open-source tool were to have, or to need, these things to a third party.
+In any case, it'd be rather impractical for the third party!
 Instead, Core v2 is the active party and creates an outbound connection, which might be more acceptable from an administrative perspective than allowing inbound connections; if not, it can simply be disabled or blocked by a network policy.
 By configuring the metrics receivers on the client side, it furthermore has the benefit that users can direct metrics to their own endpoints.